MarioCarrion/templenv/README.md

 My name is {{ getEnv "USER" }} and I like warm hugs!
 ```

-and your current username is `mario`, by using `templenv example.tmpl` the following output will be generated:
+and your current username is `mario`, by using `templenv snowman.tmpl` the following output will be generated:

 ```
 My name is mario and I like warm hugs!